cjgarcia75/cs480Garcia/PA10/README.md

 GROUP PROJECT: My teammate is Jake Lahr.
 Grade this project.

+## Extra Credit
+Plunger intensity

+Spotlight that follows the ball with adjustable radius and intensity.

+Game replay.

+Score, ball count, and plunger intensity shown in menu

 ## Building
 To build and run this program, navigate to the correct directory.
 Make a new 'build' directory, cmake in previous directory, then make in the build directory.